Analida's Ethnic Spoon

 5. Dust them with some chickpea flour, cover them and refrigerate for 1-2 hours so they firm up before pan frying.

-6. Place about 2 Tbsp olive oil in a skillet on medium heat and fry for about 2 minutes per side or until golden brown.
+6. Place about 2 tablespoon olive oil in a skillet on medium heat and fry for about 2 minutes per side or until golden brown.
 Serve with some yogurt sauce and pita.
 Enjoy!

 Cooking Tips